11 Cool Things To Do In Astoria, Oregon

 2. Discover the Columbia River Maritime Museum

-Fun Fact: The Columbia River Bar is so dangerous that all ships crossing it must be guided by specially trained bar pilots, whose skills are often compared to that of astronauts navigating space!
+Fun Fact: The Columbia River Bar is so perilous that all ships crossing it must be guided by specially trained bar pilots, often called the “astronauts of the sea” for their precision and skill.

 3. Walk the Astoria Riverwalk

-Fun Fact: The Astoria Riverwalk sits along a former railway line that once transported goods from the bustling port to nearby towns.
-Today, it’s a prime spot for tourists and locals alike to enjoy riverfront views.
+Fun Fact: The Astoria Riverwalk sits on a former railway line that once transported goods from the bustling port.
+Today, it’s a beloved destination for locals and tourists alike, offering a glimpse into the town’s past and present.

 4. Visit Fort Stevens State Park